Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 14. Be on the lookout for moving water in spring.
 The inlets will be warmer and the moving water provides oxygen.
 This is even more crucial in the ice belt after winter in which oxygen and other resources were depleted.

 15. Crappie spawn in mid-May and June.
-Before this period, crappie are focused on food and warmth; not reproduction.
+Before this period, crappie is focused on food and warmth; not reproduction.

 16. During the actual spawn period, crappie is not focused on food and this will make fishing for crappie more difficult.
 Hence, you will have better chances of getting crappie by fishing for them before the spawning starts.